Dr. Patrick B. Sharp

 See my most recent curriculum vitae here.

 I recently completed three essays for publication.
 The first is an essay on The Hunger Games novels and movies for an anthology of scholarship on nuclear issues in the post-9/11 world.
-The second is an essay on Darwinism and colonialism for the forthcoming Oxford Handbook of Science Fiction edited by Dr. Rob Latham.
-The third is an essay on Leslie Marmon Silko's novel Ceremony and how it can be understood as an example of Indigenous futurism.
-It will be published in an upcoming anthology of scholarly essays entitled Black and Brown Planets edited by Dr. Isiah Lavender III.
+The second is an essay on Darwinism and colonialism for the Oxford Handbook of Science Fiction edited by Dr. Rob Latham.
+The third is an essay on Leslie Marmon Silko's novel Ceremony and how it can be understood as an example of Indigenous futurism published in the anthology of scholarly essays entitled Black and Brown Planets edited by Dr. Isiah Lavender III.

 Teaching and Advising